mikecroucher/alces_flight_customisation/README.md

 The customisation scripts in this github repo do the following

+`customizer/default/configure.d/run_me.sh`

 * Creates 35 training accounts with random passwords and puts details in /home/walkingrandomly/users.txt
 * Allows SSH log in with passwords

+`customizer/default/configure.d/install_software.sh`

-* Installs a few packages using the script https://github.com/mikecroucher/alces_flight_customisation/blob/master/customizer/default/configure.d/install_software.sh
+* Installs some packages.

+`customizer/default/node-started.d/`

+* Used while debugging.
+Currently only says 'I ran' in the logfile at `/var/log/clusterware/instance.log`

 ## Using the scripts with Alces flight